GSA-TTS/identity-idva-docs/_pages/faqs.md

 	<li>You will receive an email with details regarding compensation.</li>
 </ol>

 ### Why do I have to submit my information, e.g., selfie, picture of my identity document  multiple times?

 GSA is testing different systems that compare your selfie to your government ID picture.
 These systems also try to prove that you are a real person.
 To do this, the systems analyze the process of taking the picture to ensure that you’re not a robot.
 Each system needs you to actually take the photos, instead of just reusing existing photos.

 ### Why aren’t my pictures working?

 <strong>Pictures of your government-issued ID:</strong> During this study, you will be asked for at least five pictures of the front and back of your government-issued identification.
-Some of the ID verification tools will take the pictures automatically, and for others, we will ask you to take the picture yourself.
+Some of the ID verification tools will take the pictures automatically, and for others, you will have to take the picture yourself.
 The following tips will help you take better pictures:
 - Use a solid, dark background;
 - Show the edges of the ID in the photo;
 - Take a clear photo without shadows, glares, reflections or blur;